leorami/Dev-Tunnel-Proxy/README.md

 4. **Share**: Submit a PR with your example snippet for others to use

 Keep examples generic and focused on common patterns (prefix-kept vs prefix-stripped).

+**Note**: App configs in `apps/` are git-ignored to keep the project generic.
+Each team manages their own configurations locally.